wp-plugins/plugnedit/readme.txt

 <strong>What Is The PlugNedit Responsive Adaptive HTML Editor? </strong>

-PlugNedit is a ready to use Adaptive WYSIWYG Visual Editor that has features of a word processor and desktop publisher.The Adaptive Responsive HTML Editor is based on a 3D page building design with height, width and depth options available, standard online HTML editors are only based on 2D page editing design with height and width available.
+PlugNedit is a ready to use Adaptive WYSIWYG Visual Editor that has features of a word processor and desktop publisher.
+The Adaptive Responsive HTML Editor is based on a 3D page building design with height, width and depth options available, standard online HTML editors are only based on 2D page editing design with height and width available.

 <strong>What type of pages can be built? </strong>